Epitácio Pais: Unpublished Stories

 At his death, Pais left behind a dozen uncollected stories.
 It is unclear whether they had been broadcast or published in the written press in some form.
 These stories extend Pais's concerns beyond 1973.

 In 2003, the story "Um Portuguese em Baga" (A Portuguese in Baga) was published in the Portuguese-Language anthology of Goan writing "Onde O Moruoni Canta", which deals subtly with questions of identity in a post-colonial Goa.

 Preia-Mar

-Pais left behind an unpublished novel in Portuguese.
-It was published by Goa, 1556 under the title Preia-Mar in 2016.
+Pais left behind a novel in Portuguese which was published posthumously by Goa, 1556 under the title Preia-Mar in 2016.
 The novel follows the trajectory of a young Goan named Leo.
 From a privileged yet impoverished family, Leo tries to strike it rich by any means possible in the Goa of the 1970s.
 Moving through various strata representative of the society of his times – new ascendant classes linked to smuggling, mining and politics, hippies tired of the West in search of drugs and spirituality, the fishermen of the coast and repatriates from Idi Amin’s Uganda, the novel reaches a climax that defies local tradition even as it calls into question the principles of the new order.